 appearance; and on waking the whole scene, and especially the knot in

-the shutter, left a most vivid impression on his mind.
+er, left a most vivid impression on his mind.
 Some time

 afterwards, on going, I think, into the country, he was at some house